Skip to main content

 http.getNextPayloadPart id:int256 seqno:int max_chunk_size:int = http.PayloadPart;

-This is not pure HTTP in text form, everything is wrapped in binary TL and unwrapped back to be sent to the web server or browser by the proxy itself.
+This is not pure HTTP in text form; everything is wrapped in a binary TL and unwrapped before being sent to the web server or browser by the proxy itself.

 The scheme of work is as follows: